SSoundSlicr

 A practical decision checklist

 Ask whether the task is one clear action.
 If yes, a browser tool may be enough.
-Ask whether the file is under the 100MB MVP limit and in a common format.
+Ask whether the file is under the 100MB current version limit and in a common format.
 Ask whether you need exact professional settings.
 Ask whether a failed export would be a minor inconvenience or a serious problem.

 For many everyday tasks, the browser path is faster.
 For complex or high-stakes work, desktop software is safer.